oicr-gsi/shesmu/docs/language.md

 `LeftIntersectionJoin` could be used to find output process that used some of the input.

-If an set-to-single value join is required, use `LeftIntersectionJoin` and put the single element in a list.
+If a set-to-single value join is required, use `LeftIntersectionJoin` and put the single element in a list.

 This reshapes the data.